Star Island (novel): Plot summary

 After the photo shoot, Chemo confiscates the digital memory cards from Bang's cameras.
-Maury had ordered him to kill Bang, but Bang convinces him that once Cherry is dead, they can make a fortune publishing them.
+Maury had ordered Chemo to kill Bang, but Bang convinces him they can make a fortune publishing the photos after Cherry is killed.
 Chemo decides to let Bang live and hangs onto the photos.
-Meanwhile, the Buntermans meet with Ann and Skink and offer her $50,000 in hush money.
+Meanwhile, the Buntermans meet with Ann and Skink, offering $50,000 in hush money.
 Ann declines, settling instead for plane fare back to California and the price of a Zegna suit she bought for Skink.
-She also informs them that she's quitting her role as Cherry's double, and warns them never to contact her again.
-Maury flirts with the idea of paying Chemo to kill her, but Chemo refuses and warns Maury not to send anyone else after her (after less than a week spent with Cherry and her parents, Chemo is now firmly on Ann's side).
+She also quits her role as Cherry's double, warning the Buntermans never to contact her again.
+Maury flirts with the idea of paying Chemo to kill Ann, but Chemo–having spent time with Cherry and her family–has taken Ann's side and warns Maury not to send anyone else after her.

 The Buntermans admit to Cherry that the photo shoot was a ruse, but she is pleased to hear that she will be the star of a media blitz surrounding her fake kidnapping.
-Cherry is upset to be told that, to sell the story, she will need to be secluded for a few days, ostensibly "recovering" from her ordeal.
+However, she is upset when she is told that, to sell the story, she will need to be secluded for a few days, ostensibly "recovering" from her ordeal.
 With Skink's assistance, Ann makes a conspicuous appearance at a nightclub using Cherry's name.
-A short time later, Cherry escapes from her parents' guard at the hotel and goes to the club with her boyfriend.
-There, Ann tells Cherry the truth about her role as Cherry's "stunt double".
+A short time later, Cherry escapes from her parents' guard and goes to the club.
+There, Ann tells Cherry about her role as Cherry's "stunt double."
 Cherry launches herself at Ann in an inebriated rage before Chemo carries her out.
-As he is doing so, Cherry vomits, inadvertently ruining the memory cards in his pocket containing the photos.
+As he does so Cherry vomits, inadvertently ruining the memory cards in his pocket containing the photos.

 Cherry's "meltdown" is captured by the paparazzi outside the club, instantly sabotaging her entourage's plan to sell the kidnapping story.
 Ann and Skink slip away in the chaos.

-Bang, however, does not get a photo of Cherry.
-Like the other paparazzi, he is lying in wait outside the club, but he is shot through the buttocks by a thug hired by one of his disgruntled tipsters.
-The tipster sent the information to Bang's BlackBerry while Cherry had possession of it, and Bang was unaware that the man was expecting his usual fee.
-In a touch of poetic justice, Bang finds himself on the receiving end of his profession's notorious indifference to pain and suffering: as he lies in agony on the sidewalk, none of his fellow "shooters" are inclined to give him aid, but just keep snapping pictures of him as he is lifted into an ambulance.
+Bang, however, does not get a photo of Cherry, as he is shot through the buttocks by a thug hired by a disgruntled tipster.
+In a touch of poetic justice, Bang finds himself on the receiving end of his profession's notorious indifference to pain and suffering: as he lies in agony on the sidewalk, none of his fellow "shooters" are inclined to give him aid and keep snapping photos as he is lifted into an ambulance.

-Epilogue

-(Like many of Hiaasen's novels, the book ends with an epilogue summarizing the outcome of the various plot lines and the fate of the characters in bulletin form.)